 Mentoring and Networking Program

 This initiative is aimed at retaining female faculty.
-In 2003, we began recruiting senior female faculty to serve as mentors and we connected them with new female faculty.
+In 2003 we began recruiting senior female faculty to serve as mentors and we connected them with new female faculty.
 While mentoring and networking should be occurring routinely within each department, our program is specifically intended to supplement this with sources of information and support from a female outside the department.
-For information on this program, please contact Dr. Carole Mendelson via email.
+For information on this program, please email Carole Mendelson, Ph.D. at email@example.com.

 Science Teacher Access to Resources at Southwestern

 WISMAC collaborates annually with the Science Teacher Access to Resources at Southwestern (STARS) program to present a symposium on careers in science and medicine to science teachers and their selected female junior and high school students.
-WISMAC and STARS have also recruited students to represent UT Southwestern Medical Center and sponsored a table at the career event called "Girl's Night Out" organized by the Alliance for Technology and Women.
+WISMAC and STARS have also recruited students to represent UT Southwestern Medical Center and sponsored a table at the Alliance for Technology and Women's career event called "Girls Night Out."

 Each year WISMAC selects and hosts an outstanding female scientist/physician to visit UT Southwestern for a two-day professorship.
 The Southwestern Medical Foundation sponsors this event, which promotes the accomplishments of women in science and medicine and provides inspiration to our junior faculty and trainees.
 Our visiting professor meets with individuals and with diverse groups on campus and presents the University Lecture.